kubernetes/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 Q: How will shared resources like leader election and Kubernetes API informers be handled?

-A: The single binary will use a shared leader election mechanism and a shared informer for Kubernetes resources.
-This is a key benefit of the proposal, as it improves performance and reduces resource consumption.
+A: The single binary will use a shared leader election mechanism.
+Shared informer caches are deferred to a separate KEP, as described in the [informer milestone](#informer-merged), and are not part of the Alpha scope.

 #### Development and Release Process